 Peak and Off-Peak Category 1 Redemptions

-Keep in mind that Marriott is adding peak and off-peak redemption prices to each of its award tiers sometime in 2019.
-According to Marriott’s website, off-peak Category 1 hotel stays will cost 5,000 points per night, and peak stays will cost 10,000 points per night.
+Keep in mind that Marriott has added peak and off-peak redemption prices to each of its award tiers.
+According to Marriott’s redemption chart, off-peak Category 1 hotel stays will cost 5,000 points per night, and peak stays will cost 10,000 points per night.

-Book a Category 1-3 Cash + Points Stay
+Book a Category 1 to 3 Cash + Points Stay

 Can’t find any Category 1 hotels that fit your travel schedule?
 Consider booking a Cash + Points redemption instead.